-We’ve developed an open-source MPEG-DASH segmenting and DRM encryption application as a free tool for you.
+We’ve developed an open-source MPEG-DASH packaging and DRM encryption application as a free tool for you called DASH.encrypt.

 Our DASH.encrypt project provides a solution.
-It takes encoded video and audio from an array of different formats and repackages them as valid DASH streams.
+It takes encoded video and audio from an array of different formats and packages them as valid MPEG-DASH streams.
 It also generates the required manifest which is the table of contents for the stream.

 Hosted as a GitHub project, it is available as an open-source application written in Java.
-We provide everything you need to start creating DASH content and invite you to help refine the program.
+We provide everything you need to start creating MPEG-DASH content and invite you to help refine the program.

 While we supply DASH.encrypt free of charge, to make use of the content encryption feature you will need to utilize a DRM licensing service.
 Our cloud-based service, DRMtoday, provides comprehensive multi-DRM licensing for delivering CENC secured content across the widest range of consumer devices.